codatio/codat-docs/docs/bank-feed-api/sage-bank-feeds/bank-feed-sage-bank-feeds-authenticate-users-web-app.md

    ```

    1. The `authorizationRedirectUrl` is the web app URL that you configured in the Codat Portal.
-   2. The `authId` is the unique authorization identifier for the Company.
+   2. The `authId` is the unique authorization identifier for the company.
    3. The `redirectUri` is the URI the SMB user will be redirected to after authentication through your web app (see step two in the next procedure).

 6. As configured in your web app, the user is redirected to a login or user authorization page.

 7. The SMB user logs in to your web app.

-8. Your web app authenticates the user against the Codat Company and data connection to which they are linked.
+8. Your web app authenticates the user against the Codat company and data connection to which they are linked.

 ### Your web app redirects the user to the bank account selection screen